BerLearn: Key Insights From The Event PowerSkills: Being Future Proof For 2025 Starts Here

 Finally, Juliëtte introduced final speakers Daniel Breitwieser of CoachHub and Maximilian Elling of Schneider Electric who briefly introduced their companies before discussing the specific needs of Schneider Electric that enabled them to discover Power Skills.
 For Schneider Electric, a digital transformation was necessary.
-Their customers wanted it, their market was developing and Power Skills helped them during their digital transformation.
+Their customers wanted it, their market was developing and Power Skills helped them during their future proof digital transformation.
 At first, Schneider focused on a Power Skill similar to Lepaya’s Self-Awareness & Growth Mindset, but leaning more towards change and agility mindset.
 Maximilian reminded the audience that this Power Skill promotes a readiness to learn, necessary as Schneider hopes to upskill 1000s of employees across the organization.

 For the audience: